 This portion of the Environmental Law Center website offers a treasure trove of information about the Clinic.
 Learn more about Clinic Director Ken Kristl on the Director’s Office page.
 For students considering the Clinic or environmental law in general, the For Students page provides important information about the Clinic and what you can gain from working as a Student Attorney.
 Hear from former Student Attorneys about their experiences on the Video Testimonials page, and read about some of the work Student Attorneys have done by reading past issues of the Clinic News on the Clinic Newsletter page.
 For prospective and current Clinic Clients, the For Clients page provides resources to help you decide how the Clinic may be able to help you.
 Explore–and learn more.

 This website contains only general information.
-It is not an attorney-client communication, is not intended to provide legal advice or assistance or to solicit or create an attorney-client relationship, and does not create an attorney-client relationship between the Widener Environmental and Natural Resources Law Clinic and the reader.
+It is not an attorney-client communication, is not intended to provide legal advice or assistance or to solicit or create an attorney-client relationship, and does not create an attorney-client relationship between the Delaware Law School Environmental and Natural Resources Law Clinic and the reader.
 You should consult a lawyer about your specific circumstances.